November 2003 Newsletter

 1. What is a referral?
 A referral is when a user clicks your link and is "referred" to your website.
 Your web server logs this information.
 This is also called a click-through.
 The name and address of the person is not available.
 You need to accept that a percentage of the users will impact on your specs and purchases.
 There simply is no way to get their names.

 2. Where do my website visitors come from?
 Your web server (or outside service) tracks all incoming users.
-The link below shows the source of referrals to 4specs last month.
 I think advertising decisions would be easier if you had this information about your website.

 You can track your website stats in two ways: